The confusing legal status of ridesharing & the complicated insurance claim process may leave you wondering what to do if an Uber driver hits you.

 As mentioned above, many of the actions you must take to safeguard your health and legal options after an Uber driver hits you are very similar to those you must perform after any sort of car accident.

 1) Call Emergency Services

-Call 911 immediately if there are any injuries - even minor ones - or property damage.
+Call 911 immediately after an Uber driver hits you if there are any injuries (even minor ones) or property damage.
 This call will send first responders like police and EMTs to your location within minutes.
-You have the right to refuse medical treatment, but you might regret it later.
+This step is essential.

-Having a complete and accurate police accident investigation report sets up your insurance claim or personal injury case.
-Plus, EMTs will be able to detect injuries that you may not even be able to notice at first.
-If the Uber driver is found to have caused the accident, you can ask Uber’s insurance to pay your medical expenses.
+Not only is having a complete and accurate police accident investigation report essential for a solid insurance claim or personal injury case, EMTs will be able to detect injuries that you may not even notice.

 2) Begin to Gather Evidence

 Evidence collection is an essential step for building a solid insurance claim after an Uber driver hits you.
-You should start immediately after the accident, if possible, and collect:
+You should start as soon as you’re able – immediately after the accident, if possible.
+You should: